We’re the UK charity for backstage and front of house workers, with over 125 years’ experience helping people.

 How We Help

-Sometimes, ongoing illness or injury can mean working just isn’t an option.
+Sometimes ongoing illness or injury can mean that working just isn’t an option.

-Whether or not you think you’ll ever be able to go back to work, talk to us about how we can help ease your money worries with a regular grant, or by covering some of your bills.
+Talk to us about how we can help ease your money worries with a regular grant or by covering some of your bills.

 We’re here to help.

-Have you lost income due to injury, illness or stress?
+Have you lost income due to sudden injury, illness or stress?
+Maybe your shifts have been dramatically reduced?

 We understand how debilitating these feelings can be.
 Our counsellor can talk to you confidentially, in person or on the phone, within a week.